grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2023-01-01 01:00:00 | Value1   | 15    |
 | 2023-01-01 01:00:00 | Value2   | 25    |

-##### Wide Time Series
+##### Wide time series

 Select this option to transform the time series data frame from the long format to the wide format.
-If your data source returns time series data in a long format and your visualization panel requires a wide format, this transformation simplifies the process.
+If your data source returns time series data in a long format and your visualization requires a wide format, this transformation simplifies the process.

-**Example: Converting from Long to Wide Format**
+**Example: Converting from long to wide format**

 | Timestamp           | Variable | Value |
 | ------------------- | -------- | ----- |